-Helen Ballard, Virginia A. Hepner, Dennis M. Love and Clarence H. Smith served on our NC&G Committee during fiscal 2016.
-None of them are current officers or employees of our company or any subsidiary, none of them are former officers of our company or any subsidiary and none of them has any other relationship requiring disclosure by us under any paragraph of Item 404 of Regulation S-K.
+Helen Ballard, Virginia A. Hepner, Clarence H. Smith, and E. Jenner Wood III served on our NC&G Committee during fiscal 2017.
+None of them are current officers or employees of our company or any of our subsidiaries; none of them had any relationship during fiscal 2017 requiring disclosure under any paragraph of Item 404 of Regulation S-K. In fiscal 2017, none of our executive officers served on the board of directors or compensation committee of any entity that had one or more of its executive officers serving on our Board or our compensation committee.